 Silver Petticoat Award: Funniest Adaptation.
 Best LOL Sequence: Mark and Daniel fight while “It’s Raining Men” plays.

-Where to Watch: Stream on Hoopla, Cinemax on Amazon Video, Direct TV, Fubo TV.
-You can rent/buy on Digital and DVD.
+Where to Watch: Stream on STARZ and STARZ Amazon Channel.
+You can also rent/buy it on Digital and DVD.

 Content Note: The movie is rated R for language and sexuality.

 #3 Pride and Prejudice (1940)

 Yes, the costumes are historically inaccurate, and the script takes vast liberties.
 Still, Laurence Olivier gave a trailblazing performance of Mr. Darcy, bringing out the broody, romantic qualities of the character onscreen.
 His performance went on to influence all Mr. Darcy’s that followed.

 On the other hand, Greer Garson captured Lizzie’s wit and independent spirit, further entrenching the likability of the literary heroine in pop culture.

 While this Pride and Prejudice adaptation is more light-hearted than the book, it’s an excellent classic movie.
 Just go in expecting a screwball comedy set during Victorian times rather than a romantic Georgian/Regency drama.

 Where to Watch: Rent/buy on Digital and DVD.